AndrewEllis93/Print-Tuning-Guide/README.md

 # Retraction
 WIP
 # Miscellaneous Fixes, Tips, and Tricks

-Miscellanous fixes, tips and tricks that don't require a dedicated section.

 ## Pinholes

 After tuning flow and pressure advance, you may still have some pinholes where your top infill meets your perimeters.
 This is more prevalent in PS/SS.